-Subsidiaries are exempt from having to report on social responsibility if the parent company does
+Subsidiaries are exempt from having to report on CSR if the parent company does

 The same reporting requirement has also been introduced for institutional investors, mutual funds and other listed financial businesses (financial institutions and insurance companies, etc.), not covered by the Danish Financial Statements Act.
-For these businesses, the requirement has been introduced in Executive Orders issued by the Danish Financial Supervisory Authority.
+For these businesses, the requirement has been introduced in Executive Orders issued by the Danish Financial Supervisory Authority

 The companies that are covered by the statutory requirement have to state:

 From the financial year beginning on 1 January 2018 the same legislation applies to all other companies in class C and class D with less than 500 employees.